 Some chances, apparently, has the lobby for the reconstruction of the Schlüter Palace – “a gigantic deception package… Outside baroque, inside big business” commented the press.

 There are plans for a “Stadthaus”, a City house, without defining its contents – for whom and for what purpose shall it be there?

-26. The helpless conflict around this innermost center of the city reveals more clearly than any other aspect of the city planning the impossibility to define a meaningful Center of our complex communities and their diffuse identities.
+26. The helpless conflict around this innermost centre of the city reveals more clearly than any other aspect of the city planning the impossibility to define a meaningful Centre of our complex communities and their diffuse identities.

 City-planning directed by the worn-out paradigms of hierarchy and hegemonial significance will only result in creating ensembles of solitary blocks and buildings void of genuine life and meaning and surrounded by empty, inhospitable spaces, “espaces courant d’air” as the French architect Gagès once complained, thinking of La Defense in Paris.
 Why should Berlin not grasp the chance to reinvent ‘espaces de flanerie’, spaces for the flaneur we mentioned yesterday.
 Why should Berlin repeat the mistakes made by American, French, Japanese architects and city planners?

 27. Are there any easy ways out of the dilemma?